 We wanted to empower and support a group of young people to run the campaigns on the issues that mattered to them.

-Over the past six months the campaigners have met each other and formed a strong community of campaigners, working supporting each other with their individual efforts to make change for disabled people.
+Over the past 6 months the campaigners have met each other and formed a strong community of campaigners, working supporting each other with their individual efforts to make change for disabled people.
 Along the way we’ve provided opportunities and support for the young people to effectively make change.

 Planning their campaigns

 Of the 10 campaigns, the ideas are as diverse as the campaigners.
-After a three-night campaign training weekend, the campaigners came away with lots of ambitious, inspiring ideas on what change they wanted to make.
+After a 3-night campaign training weekend, the campaigners came away with lots of ambitious, inspiring ideas on what change they wanted to make.

 We’ve encouraged them to run with their ideas, however ambitious.
 And it’s paid off.
 We’ve had campaigners delivering lectures, speaking at industry events, meeting ministers and MPs about their campaign, delivering radio interviews, making videos, leading meetings and bringing change for disabled people in Britain with them every step of the way.